Security-Onion-Solutions/securityonion-docs/InstallingOnUbuntu.rst

 If you want to quickly evaluate Security Onion on your preferred flavor of Ubuntu 16.04 64-bit (not using our ISO image), follow these steps:

-- First, check the `Hardware Requirements <Hardware>`__ page.
+- Review the `Hardware Requirements <Hardware>`__ page.
-- Download the ISO image for your preferred flavor of Ubuntu 16.04, verify the ISO image, and boot from it.
+- Download the ISO image for your preferred flavor of Ubuntu 16.04 64-bit, verify the ISO image, and boot from it.
 - Follow the prompts in the installer.
 When prompted to ``encrypt home folder`` or ``encrypt partition`` option, **DO NOT** enable this feature.
 When asked about automatic updates, **DO NOT** enable automatic updates.
 - Reboot into your new installation.
 - Login using the username/password you specified during installation.